upbound/docs/content/getstarted-devex/create-controllers.md

 Your project now contains the base-level information required to go forward.
 Now, let's create some infrastructure packages.

 Crossplane and Upbound use Composite Resource Definitions (XRDs) to define the parameters of your desired infrastructure.
-These yaml files look similar to Kubernetes manifests like our project definition with
+XRDs follow the same format as your project file with specific additional fields.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1